dvrylc/sentinel/README.md

 ### Configuration fields

-`config.json` should always be a valid JSON object.
+The config file should always be a valid JSON object.

 - `sites (array)`: Array of absolute (`http` or `https`) URLs to monitor